-It is recommended that discussions take place before application if it is anticipated that adjustments may be needed.
-It may be possible to make an appointment to seek advice from our collaborative partner's Support and Equality Officer before visiting the Academy for an Open Day or contact can be made via telephone or email.
+It is recommended that discussions take place before application if it is anticipated that adjustments may be needed to support the application process and study at NHAM should an applicant be successful.
+It may be possible to make an appointment to seek advice from our collaborative partner's Support and Equality Officer before visiting the Academy for an Open Day, or contact can be made via telephone or email.